chrismadufor/Google-remake/README.md

 # Google-remake
 This is an exercise given by the Zuri team.
-The goal is to clone the google homepage from the scratch using HTML and CSS.
+The goal is to clone my google homepage from the scratch using HTML and CSS.